tlswg/tls13-spec/draft-ietf-tls-tls13.md

 these rules and and MAY abort the connection with a fatal "illegal_parameter" alert if one is violated.

-Servers offer exactly one KeyShareEntry which corresponds to one of the KeyShareEntries offered by the client.
+If using (EC)DHE key establishment, servers offer exactly one KeyShareEntry which corresponds to one of the KeyShareEntries offered by the client, that the server has selected for the negotiated key exchange.
 Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension.

 [[TODO: Recommendation about what the client offers.
 Presumably which integer DH groups and which curves.]]